-It is an electronic switching device made of semiconductors with no movable parts.
-Due to no moving components, it is a Solid State Relay, and thus does not undergo any wear and tear on contact, making it long lasting for up to 100 million operations.
+This electronic switching device consists of no moving parts and is made of semiconductors.
+It is a Solid State Relay since there are no moving parts.
+It does not undergo wear and tear on contact, making it long-lasting for up to 100 million operations.

 What does Solid State Relay do?